msolorio/msolorio/README.md

 # Hello and welcome. 👋

-### I'm a software developer, mentor, and science and tech enthusiast.
+### I'm a software developer and mentor with an interest in functional patterns.

 <!--
 ### Have a look around.
 Pinned repos are 100% my work, many that I'm quite proud of. -->